 You can select multiple platforms, in which case only sections supporting all selected platforms are shown.

-Use the circle button on the toolbar to display only sections and properties that are already configured, and that are therefore going to get written to the profile.
+Use the filter button on the toolbar to display only sections and properties that are already configured, and that are therefore going to get written to the profile.
 You can also press ⌥⌘0 on the keyboard.

 You can choose to show or hide the key names of all properties by selecting Property Names in the View menu, or by pressing ⌥⌘N on the keyboard.